Lineblocs/helm-chart/README.md

 │ ├── ingress-demo.yaml
 │ ├── init-db-configmap.yaml
 │ └── NOTES.txt # displayed information when installing the chart
-└── values.yaml # default values
+├── values-versions.yaml # contains releases which can be then installed later └── values.yaml # default values
 ```